ninja542/autograde-testing/mth314/documentation_nbgrader.md

 The D2L python script from Dr. Colbry will take files from students and place them into the submitted folder.

-(nbgrader autograde will be in the script that also separates the d2l student submittions) `nbgrader autograde`
+(nbgrader autograde will be in the script that also separates the d2l student submittions) `nbgrader autograde assignment-name --force`

-The notebooks are then manually graded and then feedback is generated using the command `nbgrader generate-feedback`
+The notebooks are then manually graded and then feedback is generated using the command `nbgrader generate-feedback assignment-name`

 # nbgrader database